Using the Data Lakehouse for Vault CRM

 • Cloud Host(s) for your query engine(s)

-Multiple Vaults can be mapped to a single Databricks instance or can be assigned to individual instances.
-For example, three US Vaults could share the same Databricks instance, while another EU Vault might use a different one.
-Or, all four Vaults could use a single Databricks instance.
+Multiple Vaults can be mapped to a single compute instance or can be assigned to individual instances.
+For example, three US Vaults could share the same compute instance, while another EU Vault might use a different one.
+Or, all four Vaults could use a single compute instance.

 2. Veeva will send IAM User information and additional steps to complete the integration.